iiVertex/pprgym/replit.md

 ## Overview

-This is a full-stack web application for PPR Gym (Power.
-Performance.
-Results.) - a fitness gym website with a modern, dark-themed design.
-The application features a landing page with sections for hero, about, coaches, testimonials, and a contact form.
-It's built using a modern tech stack with TypeScript, React, and Express.js.
+This is a full-stack web application for PPR Gym (Pull.
+Push.
+Run.) - a fitness gym website with a modern, dark-themed design located at Al Rayyan Plaza, 2nd floor.
+The application features a landing page with sections for hero, about, real coaches, testimonials, and a contact form.
+It's built using a modern tech stack with TypeScript, React, and Express.js with clean, minimalistic Inter font for headings.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Font preference: Minimalistic Inter font for headings instead of decorative fonts Real coach integration: Uses actual coach photos and information from PPR Gym

 ## System Architecture